-Prior to taking out a training permit in 1989, Jessica Harrington was renowned as one of the country’s top three day event riders, having represented Ireland with credit at European, World and Olympic level.
+Before taking out a training permit in 1989, Harrington was renowned as a top three-day event rider, having represented Ireland with credit at European, World and Olympic level.

-In the early nineties Harrington swopped a permit for a full training license and high profile results soon followed.
+In the early 90s, Harrington swapped a permit for a full training license and high-profile results soon followed.